org-cloudbees-dragan/traditional-ha/README.md

   * Update the permissions
     * `chmod -R a+x *.sh`
 * Start the containers
-  * Option HTTP mode:  Run `./up.sh` to start in HTTP mode (no ssl certificates are required)
+  * Option HTTP mode:  Run `./up.sh` to start in HTTP mode (no SSL certificates are required)
   * Option HTTPS mode: Run `./up.sh ssl=true` to start in HTTPS mode.
-You need to create first a certificate,s ee pre requirements: create a [01-createSelfSigned.sh](ssl/01-createSelfSigned.sh)
+You need to create first a certificate,s ee pre-requirements: create a [01-createSelfSigned.sh](ssl/01-createSelfSigned.sh)
 * The following steps will be executed by the `up.sh` script
   * The persistent volumes will be created
   * The related containers will start now.
 This might take some minutes because the required containers get pulled the first time to your docker host
   * All the configuration required by HA/HS is already set up
-  * When Docker Compose is fully up, you will be redirected to one of this browser options:
+  * When Docker Compose is fully up, you will be redirected to one of these browser options:
     * Option1: Use a Browser in a box
       * This option doesn't require changes on your host in `/etc/hosts`
       * See for details: [Join the containerized browser in a Box](#Option1_Join_the_containerized_browser_in_a_Box)